 Avoiding Difficult Conversations?
 Here’s What It’s Costing You

 We all avoid uncomfortable conversations sometimes.
-Whether it’s with a partner, friend, family member, or coworker — staying quiet often feels easier in the moment.
+Whether it’s with a partner, friend, family member, or coworker — staying quiet can feel easier in the moment.
 But here’s the truth:

 ❌ Unspoken frustrations don’t disappear — they build over time.